HyperCap: Hyperspectral Land Cover Captioning Dataset for Vision Language Models: Experiments

+Across all four datasets, MHA and PWM fusion strategies consistently deliver the most robust classification performance regardless of the vision encoder employed.
+Moreover, T5-based text encoding generally outperforms BERT-Large on imbalanced datasets such as Indian Pines and KSC, suggesting that attention-based fusion with transformer text encoders represents the most practically reliable configuration for HSI vision--language classification.

+Tables~\ref{tab:classfication_models} and~\ref{tab:Captioning_models} present a comparative analysis of model parameters and computational cost in floating point operations (FLOPs) for classification and captioning architectures, respectively.
+Table~\ref{tab:classfication_models} includes both unimodal and multimodal classification models, while Table~\ref{tab:Captioning_models} focuses on representative vision-language captioning frameworks.

+Figures~\ref{VO-Botswana}, \ref{VO-Houston13}, \ref{VO-Indian Pines} and \ref{VO-KSC} present the vision-only classification maps for all four datasets, showing the baseline performance of 3D-RCNet, 3D-ConvSST, DBCTNet, and FAHM without textual information and providing a clear reference point for assessing the benefits of multimodal fusion.
+The corresponding multimodal classification maps for the different vision–text combinations (3D-RCNet-BERT/T5, DBCTNet-BERT/T5, FAHM-BERT, and 3D-ConvSST-BERT/T5) are now provided in the Supplementary Material to maintain readability of the main manuscript while still offering detailed qualitative comparisons for interested readers.

 \textbf{Limitations}: Large Language Models (LLMs) are not inherently equipped to interpret HSI data and, as such, cannot generate captions directly from it.
-HyperCAP addresses this limitation by leveraging LLMs to produce detailed, human-readable captions aligned with HSI pixels.
-Although the initial captions generated by LLMs have been carefully refined, they still tend to follow a template-like structure. {Details on both the Pre-edited and Post-edited captions are provided in the Appendix Section~\ref{sec:add_analysis}.} In future work, we plan to scale HyperCAP with larger datasets and incorporate more diverse, context-rich annotations to further enhance caption quality and improve generalizability.
+HyperCap addresses this limitation by leveraging LLMs to produce detailed, human-readable captions aligned with HSI pixels.
+Although the initial captions generated by LLMs have been carefully refined, they still tend to follow a template-like structure. {Details on both the Pre-edited and Post-edited captions are provided in Figure~\ref{fig:PnP}}.
+In future work, we plan to scale HyperCap with larger datasets and incorporate more diverse, context-rich annotations to enhance caption quality further and improve generalizability.